 Think about it.
 If someone’s telling you exactly how they got rich, it’s because the idea’s time has passed, and the author is on to something new.
 Treat what you see online as the financial pages – by the time it’s in print, it’s old news, and the real players have already made their money and moved on.

-That’s not to say that there aren’t ways to make money out there… be realistic about it.
+That’s not to say there aren’t ways to make money, but be realistic about it.

 #2 – Paid survey sites are garbage.